christophihl/academic-kickstart/content/home/30_objectives.md

 active = true  # Activate this widget? true/false
 weight = 30  # Order that this section will appear.

-title = "Ziele & Kompetenzen"
+title = "Kompetenzen & Ziele"
 subtitle = ""

 # Showcase personal skills or business features.